 If you’d like to learn more about the coal mining town of Franklin during its peak, 1885 until 1919, we’ve got you covered.
 Here you’ll find a list of web resources (and a couple of books and a thesis, too) that will quickly get you up to speed.

-The final tour in 2015 is Saturday, March 7.
+The tentative dates for the 2016 Franklin tours are February 6 and March 5.
 Come to the Black Diamond Museum at noon to sign up and for orientation.
 We’ll be leaving at 12:30 p.m. for Franklin (about three miles).
 A $5 donation per adult is suggested.
 Seniors, veterans, and children under 12 are free.

 Bring boots, an umbrella, and an imagination.